townmath/cisp400-reader/_sources/list/iterator-operations.rst

 each category of iterator is defined by the operations that can be performed on it.
-This definition means that any type that supports the necessary operations can be used as an iterator |---| for example, a pointer supports all of the operations required by :cref:`Random Access Iterator`, so a pointer can be used anywhere a :cref:`Random Access Iterator` is expected.
+This definition means that any type that supports the necessary operations can be used as an iterator |---| for example, a pointer supports all of the operations required by :req:`Random Access Iterator <RandomAccessIterator>`, so a pointer can be used anywhere a :req:`Random Access Iterator <RandomAccessIterator>` is expected.

-All of the iterator categories (except :cref:`Output Iterator`) can be organized into a hierarchy, where more powerful iterator categories (e.g. :cref:`Random Access Iterator`) support the operations of less powerful categories (e.g. :cref:`Input Iterator`).
+All of the iterator categories (except :req:`Output Iterator <OutputIterator>`) can be organized into a hierarchy, where more powerful iterator categories Random Access Iterator) support the operations of less powerful categories (e.g. :req:`Input Iterator <InputIterator>`).
-If an iterator falls into one of these categories and also satisfies the requirements of :cref:`Output Iterator`, then it is called a *mutable iterator* and supports both input and output.
+If an iterator falls into one of these categories and also satisfies the requirements of :req:`Output Iterator <OutputIterator>`, then it is called a *mutable iterator* and supports both input and output.
 Non-mutable iterators are called *constant iterators*.